-4. Equipment Used in Geophysical Airborne Surveys
+25 4.
+Equipment Used in Geophysical Airborne Surveys

-12 The equipment used in airborne data acquisition includes both on-board and 13 off-board systems.
+The equipment used in airborne data acquisition includes both on-board and off-board systems.
 Acquisition tools are extreme sensitive.
-However, new and 14 improved technologies regularly become available.
+However, new and improved technologies regularly become available.

-15 On-board systems are known as Stinger Systems and are typically installed 16 on the tail of the aircraft.
+On-board systems are known as Stinger Systems and are typically installed on the tail of the aircraft.
 The aircraft is then adapted to prevent any materials from influencing the measurements.
-For example, when conducting magnetic 17 18 measurements, the aircraft is assembled with the least possible number of 19 metallic substances or surfaces.
-Sensors are typically installed in the aircraft's 20 extremes, such as wing tips, so that mechanical or human factors do not affect 21 the measurements.
-Pilots must be wary of the performance loss caused by the 22 addition of sensors to the wing tips as they affect aerodynamics.
+For example, when conducting magnetic measurements, the aircraft is assembled with the least possible number of metallic substances or surfaces.
+Sensors are typically installed in the aircraft's extremes, such as wing tips, so that mechanical or human factors do not affect the measurements.
+Pilots must be wary of the performance loss caused by the addition of sensors to the wing tips as they affect aerodynamics.

-23 Systems with off-board equipment typically carry the magnetic sensor, often 24 called the bird, below the plane.
-This requires precise flying and a high level of 25 compensation to attain reliable data.
+Systems with off-board equipment typically carry the sensor, often called the bird, equipment below the plane.
+This requires precise flying and a high level of compensation to attain reliable data.

-1 2 Figure 4 - Model of a B2 Helibras aircraft with a sensor bird and VTEM antenna.
+Figure 4 - Model of a B2 Helibras aircraft with a sensor bird and VTEM antenna.
 (Source: Guimarães, S. Author Private Collection, june 2008.)

-3 4.1.
+4.1.
 Aeromagnetometer

-There are two common types of airborne acquisition.
-One vectorial type that measure of the three components of the magnetic field and is called Fluxgate Magnetometer.
-The other type is scalar magnetometer that measures the amplitude of the magnetic field, is called the Total Field Magnetometer.
-The type most common of the scalar magnetometer is of the nuclear precession (Packar & Varian, 1954).
+Aeromagnetometers encompass two common types of airborne acquisition equipment.
+One measures the three components of the magnetic field and is called a Fluxgate.
+The other measures the resulting component of the magnetic field, called the Total Field.
+Both provide increased precision of the resultant magnetic measurements.